Panmoni/yapbay-api/docs/notes.md

 - test the new balance api routes
 - test divvi referral recording in db
 - test auto cancel recording in db
+- test updating of legacy events with test-events script

 ## Refactor